EvoEvolver/evomark-framework/docs_src/install.md

 ### 中国用户 (Chinese users)

-People in the Chinese Local Area Network (CLAN) may need additional setup.
+People inside the Chinese network may need additional setup.
-- Change the npm source to the one inside CLAN `npm config set registry https://registry.npm.taobao.org`.
+- Change the npm source to the one in China by `npm config set registry https://registry.npm.taobao.org`.
 - You may need tools to accelerate the access to GitHub.
 See [gitclone](https://www.gitclone.com/).
 - After using `gitclone`, if you don't run `yarn` successfully.
 You may need to change to `npm install`.
 There might be a bug with `yarn`.

-### Get ready!
+## Get ready!

 With dependencies installed, Evomark framework can be installed by (Here we install it in user's home path)
 === Code {lang:"bash"}